rjray/vim-config/README.md

 ### Other People's Code

-Besides Pathogen and the submodules, I also have some code in `.vim/plugin` taken from http://www.vim.org/scripts/index.php that isnot bundled up for Pathogen usage.
+Besides Pathogen and the submodules, I also have some code in `.vim/plugin` taken from http://www.vim.org/scripts/index.php that is not bundled up for Pathogen usage.

 ### My Code